gsikorski/grunt-dockapp/README.md

  * **command** Array with command and arguments passed.
 This should be a command which will start your server.
 Default is `[ 'node', 'app.js' ]`
  * **ports** Array of ports to expose from the container. _dockapp_ normally always expose ports `80/tcp` and `443/tcp`, so you do not need to provide this option.
 If you want to expose extra ports (e. g. mongodb database port), you can do this here
  * **env** JSON object defining extra environment variable for the process
  * **buildDir** Host directory you want to bind into docker filesystem.
 Directory will be bound to `/root` path inside docker.
+This has to be absolute path.
  * **portBind** Port binding for your local filesystem.
 By default no ports will be used, so you only can access your application using docker container's IP (172.17.0.X:80 or 172.17.0.X:443).
 If for some reason you want to link your container's ports to your local host, you can define mapping in this option.

 Contributing